NathanSepul/flutter_appollo_circle_ci/README.md

-<h1>Appollo with CI/CD Circle CI</h1>
+<h1>Appollo with CI/CD CircleCI</h1>

 This is an example project, with the objective the show how to use the [Circle Ci](https://circleci.com) with [Appollo](https://github.com/Appollo-CLI/Appollo "The easy way to setup, build & release flutter apps for iOS on Linux, Windows and MacOS").
 ![workflow](/.images/workflow.jpg "workflow")

-<h2>Prerequisssssssssites</h2>
+<h2>Prerequisites</h2>

 To Follow this tutorial you will need :
 - [Appollo](https://github.com/Appollo-CLI/Appollo) configured on the futur runner machine
 - A repository GitHub, GitLab or Bitbucket with a project [Flutter](https://docs.flutter.dev/get-started/install) directly in root repository

-<h2>Configuration</h2>
-When your connect your account (GitHub, GitLab or Bitbucket) you can select the repository you want to monitor.

-To use Circle CI there are 2 possibilities, use the GitHub's runner (paid solution) or use the self-hosted runners (free solution).
-In this tutorial we will use the sel-hosted runner.

-<h3>Self-hosted runner</h3>

-To add a self-hosted runner to your repository you should go to settings's repository **>** Actions **>**  Runners  **>** New self-hosted runner button and follow the tutorial for your os.
+<h2>Configuration of repository</h2>

-<h3>Creation of actions file</h3>
+<h3>Creation of workflows file</h3>

-To work properly you need to create these folder at the root of project
+To work properly you need to create this folder at the root of project

 ```
-mkdir -p .github/worklows/
+mkdir .circleci/
 ```

 <br>
-Inside workflows you will create github_actions.yml file and insert your actions.
+Inside .circleci you will create config.yml file and insert your jobs.

 <br>
 Exemple of workflow with Appollo